rishavmukherjeee/react-native-all-sensors/README.md

 # react-native-all-sensors

-It provides users with all the 13 sensors available in android mobile phones and also provides the data from the sensors in real time.
+This package provides users access to all the 13 different sensors available in android mobile phones and also provides realtime sensor data.
 <br><br>
 (Fingerprint and time delay for sensor parameter will be added in next update, Ios support will be added soon.)